ffel/pandocfilter/cmd/noblockquotes/readme.md

     pandoc readme.md -o stripped.md --filter ./noblockquotes
     diff readme.md stripped.md

+> Of course, it is possible to output to pdf, which will be without the
+> comments.

 > The diff should prove that the block quotes are gone